A guide to marketplace payments

 To comply with the regulation against money laundering and terrorist financing (LCB-FT), you must keep a register of beneficial owners.
 This register identifies the people who control a company and benefit from its economic activity.
 Marketplaces must also subject all their sellers to KYC/KYB identification processes.

-The ACPR, the Prudential Supervision and Resolution Authority, impose these regulations on marketplaces.
-In addition, your marketplace must comply with the PSD2, the European Payment Services Directive, which requires marketplaces to use strong authentication for certain transactions.
+The ACPR, the Prudential Supervision and Resolution Authority, imposes these regulations on marketplaces.
+In addition, your marketplace must comply with the PSD2, the European Payment Services Directive 2, which requires marketplaces to use strong customer authentication for certain transactions.
 This means that marketplaces must verify the identity of buyers and sellers before processing payments.
+PSD3 is set to come into effect in 2027 with significant updates to PSD2.

 Discover Checkout.com’s Integrated Platform for marketplaces

-Our Integrated Platforms is a new solution for marketplaces and payment facilitators to connect and control every payment experience, from onboarding checks and accepting payments to reconciliation and payouts.
-With this tool, you can convert more sellers, grow seller activity, and win seller loyalty.
+Our solution for marketplaces helps you connect and control every payment experience, from onboarding checks and accepting payments to reconciliation and payouts.
+With Checkout.com, you can launch sellers faster using automated verification, boost seller loyalty with instant payouts on demand, and increase your margins on each payment with fixed, variable, or compound fees.